MohamedAAbdallah/Egyptian-ID-Validator-Py/CONTRIBUTING.md

 ## 🔐 License and Respect

-By contributing, you agree to license your code under the [CC BY-NC 4.0 License](LICENSE.md) and respect the project’s **non-commercial scope**.
+By contributing to this project, you agree to license your contributions under the project's custom [MIT-based license with commercial restrictions](LICENSE.md).
+You also acknowledge and respect the project's goals: open for community and developer use, but not to be repackaged, sold, or monetized as a core business component without explicit permission.

 ---